porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

     </p-text-list>
     <p-headline variant="headline-3">Accessibility Checklist</p-headline>
     <p-text>
-      The <strong>Accessibility Checklist</strong> gives you guidance what tests should be performed by an Accessibility Audit.
-It contains a set of basic rules which are mandatory for the most web applications.
+      The <strong>Accessibility Checklist</strong> guides you on what tests should be performed by an Accessibility Audit.
+It contains a set of basic rules which are mandatory for most web applications.
-      Be aware that this list is not a complete guidance to achieve full accessibility compliance regarding the official <strong>WCAG 2.1 AA</strong> specifications.
+      Be aware that this list is not complete guidance to achieve full accessibility compliance regarding the official <strong>WCAG 2.1 AA</strong> specifications.
       For <strong>full WCAG 2.1 AA compliance</strong>, head over to <a href="https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_overview&levels=aaa">How to meet WCAG (Quick Reference)</a>.
     </p-text>
     <p-headline variant="headline-4">Top 5</p-headline>
     <p-checkbox-wrapper>
-      <span slot="label">Does <strong>descriptive alt text</strong> on images accurately reflects the purpose of the image and/or provides an accurate description?</span>
+      <span slot="label">Does <strong>descriptive alt text</strong> on images accurately reflect the purpose of the image and/or provides an accurate description?</span>
       <input type="checkbox" name="some-name" />
     </p-checkbox-wrapper>
     <p-checkbox-wrapper>